 IVIG Dosing: How IVIG Dosing Is Determined

-IVIG dosing depends on the condition treated and is summarized below.
-Dosing may differ depending on the IVIG brand prescribed.
-Commonly prescribed brands are Gammagard, Gamunex-C, and Privigen.
+IVIG dosing depends on the condition being treated and your body weight.
+The dosing is summarized below.
+But keep in mind that dosing may differ depending on the IVIG brand you are prescribed.
+Common brands include Gammagard, Gamunex-C, and Privigen, among others.

 Condition |